dfrappart/dfrappart.github.io/_posts/2023-04-17-AKS_Workload_Identity.markdown

 To get a pragmatic understanding of workload identity, we will try it out on the Azure Key Vault CSI Secret provider.

 There's a reason for that.
 First, using the secret provider, we can avoid using kubernetes secret and mount in the workload the secret directly as CSI volume.
 Second, the secret provider is quite easy to use and does not require us to use samples of authenticating library.
-Useful when you're on the infra side rther than the dev side.
+Useful when you're on the infra side rather than the dev side.

 As a reminder, the Key Vault CSI provider is available as an AKS add-on, which ease really the installation.
 By default however, it deploys a managed identity which is associated to the cluster and is not as granular as we would like, hence the use of workload identity instead of the simple managed identity.